khulnasoft/checkup/CONTRIBUTING.md

 The first line is the subject and should be no longer than 70 characters, the second line is always blank, and other lines should be wrapped at 80 characters.
-This allows the message to be easier to read on Sourcegraph and GitHub as well as in various git tools.
+This allows the message to be easier to read on Khulnasoft and GitHub as well as in various git tools.